philipdvn/demo-repository/README.md

 # DEMO

-This is just a DEMO, for testing how repo and GIT works.
+This is just a DEMO, for testing how repo and GIT works. (edited)